Skip to content

 Data ingestion per city.
 Weeks of engineering work to structure each city's civic data.
 This doesn't transfer — you have to do it for every city.

 Attestation network.
 Attested residents are a network effect.
-200 attested San Rafael residents chose CivicOS's relay.
-Their voices, their attestations, their engagement history — that's on this relay.
+Hundreds of attested residents whose voices, attestations, and engagement history live on a specific relay.
 Moving requires re-attestation.

 Voice history.
 The accumulated record of who cared about what, over time.
 This is the civic coordination layer itself — and it's most valuable to the relay that has the most of it.